-If you’re looking for some quality blogs on Ancient Egyptian history, language, or art, then look no further.
-All of the blogs listed below have been handpicked for their educational value, originality, and accessibility to the general public.
+Looking for some quality blogs on Ancient Egyptian history, language, or art?
+Then look no further.
+All of the Egyptology-focused blogs listed below have been handpicked for their educational value, originality, and accessibility to the general public.

-Please note that this is an updated (and slightly expanded) version of the list I published back in September 2013.
+Please note that this is an updated and expanded version of the list I published back in September 2013.
 Blogs come and go.
-Some have vanished off the face of the Earth since the original list was published and new ones have risen up in their place.
+Some of these Egyptology blogs have vanished off the face of the Earth since the original list was published and new ones have risen up in their place.

 This blog is run by Gemma Ellen Wood, an Egyptology graduate and part-time PhD student, whose key interests are Egyptian language and texts, Egyptian archaeology, the Achaemenid Periods, and Middle Kingdom stelae.

 The main focus of the blog is Egyptian archaeology, the examination of museum pieces, and the author’s own research.
 Readers will particularly enjoy her Tuesday Tomb series, which explores the discovery and art of royal tombs, and Hello Mummy, a blog series that showcases some of the famous faces of Ancient Egypt.

 Among the topics covered are interviews with Egyptologists, reviews of films and other entertainment from an Egyptological point of view, and regular roundups of the latest archaeological news and discoveries.
 And if you’re looking for some great introductory books on Ancient Egypt, check out their article ‘Top 5 Egyptology Starter Books’.

 3) Em Hotep

 This long-running blog is run by Keith Payne, a writer and educator on a mission to make Egyptology accessible to “curious laypersons and budding scholars”.